Scrapium/scrape-tweets-dev-2/proxyhandler-v1.md

 - As threading is used, a single proxy should not be used too many times.
 - Proxies should be added to a queue by a proxy gen thread that updates a FILO queue.

-Your job is to validate the psuedo code below and confirm that everything in the plan will function as expected.

-Look for possible problems that may occur and address them before the implementation is complete.

 ```
 Proxy: